In 2012, I wrote a post at Janice Hardy’s blog, Fiction University. In it, I shared what I believed to be the key to success:

-And if I can step outside my comfort zone and make my own luck, so can you.
-In fact I hope you are, right now.
+But if I can step outside my comfort zone and make my own luck, so can you.
+In fact, I hope you are, right now.
 If not, I urge you to get out there and do something that scares you, something that challenges you to your core.
-Not only will you discover you are stronger than you thought, it will be good for you in the long run, and each small step forward leads to another, and another.
+Not only will you discover you are stronger than you thought, but it will also be good for you in the long run, and each small step forward leads to another, and another.

 Where do you want to be in a year or two?
-Let me know so I can cheer you on–I know you can do it. 🙂
+Let me know so I can cheer you on–you can do it. 🙂

 Angela is a writing coach, international speaker, and bestselling author who loves to travel, teach, empower writers, and pay-it-forward.
 She also is a founder of One Stop For Writers, a portal to powerful, innovative tools to help writers elevate their storytelling.